La Porte, Indiana: Features

 The Advance-Rumely tractor company, established in La Porte, developed steam engines and eponymous green kerosene tractors.

-La Porte has been featured in an occasional movie, including Prancer (1989), A Piece of Eden (2000), Treadmill (2006), Providence (2009), and Women's Prison (2009).
+La Porte has been featured in occasional movies, including Prancer (1989), A Piece of Eden (2000), Treadmill (2006), Providence (2009), and Women's Prison (2009).

 La Porte was once the home of the Parsons Horological Institute, founded in the 1890s and still extant as part of Bradley University in Peoria, Illinois.

 La Porte was the eastern terminus of the Chicago – New York Electric Air Line Railroad, an ambitious early high-speed rail project.

-Author J. K. Rowling has a Portkey (Key to the city) for La Porte.
+Author J. K. Rowling has a Portkey (key to the city) for La Porte.
 It was presented to her by Emerson Spartz.

 Places of interest

 Places of interest include the Indiana and Michigan Avenues Historic District, Downtown LaPorte Historic District, Francis H. Morrison House and Marion Ridgeway Polygonal Barn, all of which are listed in the National Register of Historic Places.

 La Porte Little Theatre Club, a live community theatre group, was founded in 1925.
-LaPorte County Historical Society features several historic displays including the Kesling Automobile Collection of more than 30 vintage and rare automobiles.
+LaPorte County Historical Society features several historic displays, including the Kesling Automobile Collection of more than 30 vintage and rare automobiles.